The merit badge counselor is one of the coolest jobs in Scouting.

 - When they meet you, they should bring with them the projects required for completion.
 If these cannot be transported, they should present satisfactory evidence, such as a photograph of the project or adult verification.
 Their unit leader might, for example, verify that a satisfactory bridge or tower has been built for Pioneering, or that the required meals were prepared for the Cooking merit badge.
 Your responsibility, in addition to coaching, is to satisfy yourself that the requirements have been met.
 Question the Scout and, if you have any doubts, contact the adult who signed the statement.

 - When you are satisfied the Scout has met the requirements, you list and initial each completed requirement.
 The blue card is not signed until all requirements are met.
 You may work with many Scouts each year as they earn merit badges.
 However, you might only work with a few.
 Your contact with these Scouts is tremendously important.
 Your influence is measured not by the number of Scouts with whom you work, but by the effect upon the lives of those with whom you have an opportunity to work.

 One last reminder from the guide:

 The Scout is expected to meet the requirements as stated — no more and no less.
-Furthermore, he is to do exactly what is stated.
-If it says ‘‘show or demonstrate,’’ that is what he must do.
+Furthermore, they are to do exactly what is stated.
+If it says ‘‘show or demonstrate,’’ that is what they must do.
 Just telling about it isn’t enough.
 The same thing holds true for such words as ‘‘make,’’ ‘‘list,’’ ‘‘in the field,’’ and ‘‘collect, identify, and label.’’

 On the other hand, you cannot require more a Scout than stated.
 You must not, for example, say, ‘‘I want to be sure you really know your stuff, so instead of the 20 items in your collection, you must collect 50 to get my signature.’’
 You can suggest, encourage, and help the Scout to get 50 things, but you must not require it.